 IAAC faculty and visiting faculty, as well as the Lecturers invited as part of the lecture series, are all internationally renowned experts, from different disciplines and origins, giving the IAAC students the direct possibility to cultivate professional and academic relations oriented to future employment or research opportunities.

-In this sense, 70% of IAAC Alumni find a job (either in the professional realm or the academic field) after just 6 months of completing the Master program (80% of these thanks to the connections they have made directly through IAAC); and 90% within one year of completing the Master.
+In this sense, 70% of IAAC Alumni find a job (either in the professional realm or the academic field) after just 6 months of completing the Master programme thanks to the connections they have made directly through IAAC; and 90% within one year of completing the Master.